-The City offers one health plan with Cigna, the Open Access Plus plan.
+The city offers one health plan with Blue Cross, Blue Shield of NC – PPO – Blue Options plan.
 Coverage begins the 1st of the month following hire date.
-Subsequent benefit changes must occur on the first day of a month (excepting births and deaths).
-Cigna provides a website where employees can access a benefit summary, explanation of benefits, print a temporary card and various other information relative to covered individuals on the City's health plan.
-The site also contains wellness information and other helpful information for maintaining a healthy life style.
-Please visit Cigna's site at www.cigna.com for detailed information.
+BCBSNC provides a website where employees can access a benefit summary, explanation of benefits, print a temporary card and various other information relative to covered individuals on the City's health plan.
+The site also contains wellness information and other helpful information for maintaining a healthy lifestyle.

 Dependents are eligible for coverage under the plan for the following monthly premiums: